paolopas/AMQP-CPP/README.md

 // create a channel
 AMQP::TcpChannel mychannel(connection);

-// wrap the channel into a reliable-object so that publish-opertions are
+// wrap the channel into a reliable-object so that publish-operations are
 // individually confirmed (after wrapping the channel, it is recommended
 // to no longer make direct calls to the channel) AMQP::Reliable reliable(mychannel);